nerfologist/litetracker/README.md

 ### Optional features
 - variable time unit length (week, day, month)
-- user can invite other users to collaborate on his project
+- user can invite other users to collaborate on his project (collaboration)
 - user has an event timeline